-Date of birth: 1955 Position: Chief Executive Officer Participation on committees: -
+Date of birth: 1955 Position: Chief Executive Officer Participation on Committees: -In office since: May 2014

-Number of positions held in other companies for the purposes of the Corporate Governance Code: - Slate elected on: majority (Ministry of the Economy and Finance)
+Number of positions held in other companies for the purposes of the Corporate Governance Code: -Slate elected on: majority (Ministry of the Economy and Finance)

-Claudio Descalzi was born in Milan and has been Eni's CEO since May 2014.
+Claudio Descalzi was born in Milan, he has been Eni's CEO since May 2014.
 He is a member of the General Board and of the Advisory Board of Confindustria and Director of Fondazione Teatro alla Scala.
 He is a member of the National Petroleum Council for 2016/2017.
 He joined Eni in 1981 as Oil & Gas field petroleum engineer and then became project manager for the development of North Sea, Libya, Nigeria and Congo.
 In 1990 he was appointed Head of Reservoir and operating activities for Italy.
 In 1994, he was appointed Managing Director of Eni's subsidiary in Congo and in 1998 he became Vice President & Managing Director of Naoc, a subsidiary of Eni in Nigeria.
 From 2000 to 2001 he held the position of Executive Vice President for Africa, Middle East and China.
 From 2002 to 2005 he was Executive Vice President for Italy, Africa, Middle East, covering also the role of member of the board of several Eni subsidiaries in the area.

-In 2005, he was appointed Deputy Chief Operating Officer of Eni's Exploration & Production Division.
-From 2006 to 2014 he was President of Assomineraria and from 2008 to 2014 he was Chief Operating Officer of Eni's Exploration & Production Division.
+In 2005, he was appointed Deputy Chief Operating Officer of the Exploration & Production Division in Eni.
+From 2006 to 2014 he was President of Assomineraria and from 2008 to 2014 he was Chief Operating Officer in the Exploration & Production Division of Eni.
 From 2010 to 2014 he held the position of Chairman of Eni UK.
-In 2012, Claudio Descalzi was the first European in the field of Oil&Gas to receive the prestigious "Charles F. Rand Memorial Gold Medal 2012" from the Society of Petroleum Engineers and the American Institute of Mining Engineers.
-He is a Visiting Fellow at the University of Oxford.
+In 2012, Claudio Descalzi was the first European in the field of Oil&Gas to receive the prestigious "Charles F. Rand Memorial Gold Medal 2012" award from the Society of Petroleum Engineers and the American Institute of Mining Engineers.
+He is a Visiting Fellow at The University of Oxford.
 In December 2015 he was made a member of the "Global Board of Advisors of the Council on Foreign Relations".
-He graduated with a degree in physics in 1979 from the University of Milan.
+In December 2016 he was awarded an Honorary Degree in Environmental and Territorial Engineering by the Faculty of Engineering of the University of Rome, Tor Vergata.
+He graduated in Physics in 1979 from the University of Milan.

-Andrea Gemma

-Participation on committees: Nomination Committee (Chairman);

-Control and Risk Committee (member); Sustainability and Scenarios Committee (member).
+Andrea Gemma Date of birth: 1973 Position: Director Participation on Committees: Remuneration Committee (Chairman); Nomination Committee (member); Control and Risk Committee (member) In office since: May 2014